sjiaming/BlogSth/_posts/Cryptography/2017-11-2-Math-background.md

     + Find the integer y s.t. \\(y^{2}\\) = y • y = x
 - Given int x, g, to determine whether ∃ an integer y s.t. \\(g^{y}\\) = x
     - __y = \\(\log_{g}\\) x__
-- The above 2 algorithems are efficient in the sense that, suppose x, g, y are m-bit integers, the running time is polynomial w.r.t. m
+- The above 2 algorithems are efficient in the sense that:
+    - suppose __x, g, y__ are m-bit integers
+    - the running time is polynomial w.r.t. m